seajoyer/lecture-indexer/README.md

 > **⚠️ DISCLAIMER ⚠️**
 >
 > *This project was developed with extensive use of AI assistance.
-The AI wrote almost all of the code based on specifications and requirements, implementing the complex algorithms and system architecture.*
+The AI wrote almost all of the code based on specifications and requirements, implementing the complex algorithms and system architecture.
+Use with caution :)*
 >
 > ---